 Maryland ranks in the 10 top states in the country for the number of boating accidents each year.
 Over the last five years, Maryland has had an average of 139 boating accidents annually.
 These accidents resulted in about 14 deaths per year, and many more injuries.

-Boating Injury Statistics
+Maryland Boating Injury Statistics

 Most boat accident injuries are the result of collisions.
 Collisions on the water can occur with another boat, a fixed object, or accidental grounding.
 Boating collisions cause injuries and drowning from impact, falling overboard, and water flooding the boat.
 Other boating-related injuries include things like carbon monoxide poisoning from an engine or generator, water sports, fires, electric shock, and injuries associated with a boat’s machinery and operation, such as being struck by a propeller.

-Maryland Recreational Boating laws
+Maryland Recreational Boating Laws

-When boating on waters that are more than two miles wide, vessels are required to carry visual distress signals.
+When boating on waters more than two miles wide, vessels are required to carry visual distress signals.
 Flares, flags, and lights are examples of signals that can alert passers-by and authorities that a vessel is in distress.
 Smaller, paddled boats must always have a flashlight and a whistle on board.
 Certain vessels are required to carry fire extinguishers.

 Boats with inboard engines, closed living spaces, fuel tanks, and closed compartments that store flammable materials must carry fire extinguishers.
 These must be inspected monthly to make sure they still work.
 Boats powered by gasoline must have effective ventilation systems and flame arrestors.